Skip to content

 Share:

-Level-5 announced at its Level-5 2026 Craftmanship stream that Fantasy Life i: The Girl Who Steals Time is coming to iOS and Android this summer, and the way they're doing it deserves a moment of genuine recognition.
+Level-5 announced at its Level-5 2026 Craftmanship stream that Fantasy Life i: The Girl Who Steals Time is coming to iOS and Android this summer, and the way they're doing it deserves a moment of recognition.
 No free-to-play model.
 No microtransaction shop bolted onto a game that already sold at full price.
 Just the full game, every update released so far, and a mobile port that actually respects the people buying it.

 That's not the norm on mobile.
 It's really not.
 The default move for a studio porting a successful console RPG to smartphones is to gut the monetisation model, wrap it in a battle pass, and call it a live service.
-Level-5 didn't do that, and credit where it's due, because they absolutely could have.
+Level-5 didn't do that, and because they absolutely could have.
 Fantasy Life i: The Girl Who Steals Time had already sold over 1.5 million copies by December 2025 across PS4, PS5, Xbox Series, Switch, Switch 2, and PC.
 There was a built-in audience ready to be squeezed.
 They chose not to.

 The mobile announce trailer shows off on-screen virtual controls alongside full controller support, with button layouts demonstrated across several of the game's Lives, including Angler, Carpenter, and Woodcutter.
 The touch controls appear context-sensitive depending on whether you're in combat, fishing, or decorating your village, which is the right call for a game with this many moving parts.
 Cross-save and cross-play are both confirmed, so if you've already sunk forty hours into the Switch version, your progress comes with you.
 You're not starting over.